Kiiyya/BattleFox/README.md

 A Procon replacement which aims to be not shit (tm).
 Pew pew.

-Two parts:
+Crates overview:
+- `battlefox` builds upon `battlefield_rcon` and provides map vote and a bunch of other plugins.
+  This crate connects directly to the BF4 server via RCON.
+- `battlefox_shared` and `battlefox_database` are data model stuff, these contain code to access the event passing (AMQ) and database stuff.
+- `battlefox_discord` is a Discord bot.
-- `battlefield_rcon` is the protocol implementation, it is a separate library crate, so you can use it in your own projects.
+- `battlefield_rcon` is the RCON protocol implementation, it is a separate library crate, so you can use it in your own projects.
 Simple events listening and command sending, nothing else.
-- `BattleFox` builds upon `battlefield_rcon` and will implement stuff like map vote, balancer, etc.

-If you want to add BattleLog functionality (which is REST and I hate that), best way would be to make a new crate/folder inside this repo probably (similar to `battlefield_rcon`).

-Very early still.
-Contributions very much welcome!
+- `battlelog` Helps access the BattleLog Web API.

 ## Setting IP/Port/Password
 You can do this in two ways.